OfficialLambdax/_storageS-UDF/README.md

 - _storageO is good for when performance is not your goal and a long runtime is required.

 Listing storages
-- _storageOL is good for when your lists constantly change in size and its contents.
+- _storageOL is good for when your lists constantly change in size and its contents (Fastest Add, Remove Element method).
-- _storageML is good for when your lists are not constantly changing but you are constantly checking for the existence of a element or where you constantly need to get all elements of a group.
+- _storageML is good for when you need to constantly iterate through somewhat static lists or for when you need to constantly check if a element exists (Fastest Exists method).
+- _storageAL is only good for when you need to constantly iterate through somewhat static lists (Fastest GetElements method).
+- _storageALRapid is a set of special functions to add elements extremly fast to a AL list (faster then _storageOL) to fasten the creation of large arrays.

+Storage methods are not compatible with each other.
+But methods can easiely be changed to another with CTRL+H, to a degree.

 ======================= Data Storage methods ======================